kivattt/whodunnit/STYLE.md

+- Use tabs for indentation, and spaces when lining things up

-If-statements should always have braces
+- If-statements should always have braces
 Do:
 ```cpp
 if (something) {